Olumuyiwa Aganun

-Olushola Olumuyiwa Aganun (born 4 May 1984) is a Nigerian footballer who plays as a forward for Austrian 1.
-Klasse club Sans Papiers-Die Bunten.
+Olushola Olumuyiwa Aganun{(born 4 May 1984) is a Nigerian former professional footballer who played as a forward.

 Career

 In 2001, Aganun was scouted to Reggiana together with Obafemi and Oladipupo Martins.
 However, unlike the Martins brothers Aganun returned to Nigeria.
 He later moved to Malta and Msida Saint-Joseph, then Austria and Wacker Innsbruck.
 He joined SC-ESV Parndorf in 2009.
 He played a trial game with Darlington in August 2009 against Bradford Park Avenue.
 In September 2009 he returned to Malta where he signed again for Msida Saint-Joseph.
 In 2011, he plays for Hòa Phát Hà Nội of the V.League 1.

 In April 2012 he played for Hoang Anh Gia Lai of the V.League 1.

 In 2016, he returned to lower tier football in Austria, joining SC Neusiedl/Zaya.
 Ahead of the 2022–23 season, Aganun played for seventh tier 1.
 Klasse club Sans Papiers-Die Bunten from Vienna.